Hypeeer/Hypeeer/README.md

 - 👋 Hi, I’m @Hypeeer
-- 👀 I’m interested in ...Segurança da Informação
+- 👀 I’m interested in  information security
-- 🌱 I’m currently learning ...analise e desenvolvimento de sistemas
+- 🌱 I’m currently learning  analysis and systems developen
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on  project future
-- 📫 How to reach me ...
+- 📫 How to reach me

 <!---
 Hypeeer/Hypeeer is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.